seriaati/seriaati/README.md

 ## Web apps (with [Flet](https://github.com/flet-dev/flet))
 ➡️ [Enka to GO](https://github.com/seriaati/enka-to-go): A website that converts your showcase on [Enka](https://enka.network/) to [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer/#/) for damage calculations.
-🧑‍🤝‍🧑 [Tuan Tuan](https://github.com/chatmind-studio/tuan-tuan): A web app + LINE bot combo that assists tasks related to group buying.
 🔔 [Hoyo Update Notifier](https://github.com/seriaati/hoyo-update-notifier): A website that lets you setup Discord Webhook notifications when a Hoyoverse game updates.

-## LINE bots
-💬 [ChatMind Studio](https://github.com/chatmind-studio): A two-people studio (just me and my dad, although he didn't contribute a single line of code 😂), you can find all of my LINE bots here, some of them are private repos because I use them to make some money.

 ## Honorable mentions
 🌙 [Hoyolab Resin Counter](https://github.com/seriaati/hoyolab-resin-counter): My first project on GitHub with Python, this is where everything started.
+🧹 [Clean Discord](https://github.com/seriaati/cleandiscord): Actual first GitHub repo.

+## LINE bots
+*All of the LINE bots are no longer maintained!
+(You can't invite them anyways lol)*

+[News Notify](https://github.com/chatmind-studio/news-notify): A LINE bot that notifies you when a company makes an announcement.
+[Revenue Notifier](https://github.com/chatmind-studio/company-revenue-notifier): A Line bot that notifies you when a company releases their revenue report.
+[Stock Buyer](https://github.com/chatmind-studio/stock-buyer): Allows you to buy stocks through LINE.
+[Momo Tracker](https://github.com/chatmind-studio/momo-tracker): Tracks Momo products and notify you when they are on sale.
+[Restaurant Bot](https://github.com/chatmind-studio/RestaurantBot): Sample restaurant LINE bot.
+[Burberry Bot](https://github.com/chatmind-studio/BurberryLineBot): Compare prices of Burberry products between Taiwan and Japan.

 ## Stuff related to stocks
 [CB Auto Trade](https://github.com/seriaati/cb-auto-trade): A script that trades convertible bonds automatically using [Shioaji](https://github.com/Sinotrade/Shioaji).